Vitamin B6: Safety

 Adverse effects have been documented from vitamin B6 dietary supplements, but never from food sources.
 Even though it is a water-soluble vitamin and is excreted in the urine, doses of pyridoxine in excess of the dietary upper limit (UL) over long periods cause painful and ultimately irreversible neurological problems.
 The primary symptoms are pain and numbness of the extremities.
 In severe cases, motor neuropathy may occur with "slowing of motor conduction velocities, prolonged F wave latencies, and prolonged sensory latencies in both lower extremities", causing difficulty in walking.
-Sensory neuropathy typically develops at doses of pyridoxine in excess of 1,000 mg per day, but adverse effects can occur with much less, so intakes over 200 mg/day are not considered safe.
-Trials with amounts equal to or less than 200 mg/day established that as a "No-observed-adverse-effect level", meaning the highest amount at which no adverse effects were observed.
-This was divided by two to allow for people who might be extra sensitive to the vitamin, referred to as an "uncertainty factor", resulting in the aforementioned adult UL of 100 mg/day.
+Sensory neuropathy typically develops at doses of pyridoxine in excess of 1,000 mg per day.
+As noted above, in 2023 the European Food Safety Commission set an adult UL at 12 mg/day.
+While Australia has set an upper limit of 50 mg/day, the Therapeutic Goods Administration requires a label warning about peripheral neuropathy if the daily dose is predicted to exceed 10 mg/day.

 Labeling

 For US food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of Daily Value.
-For vitamin B6 labeling purposes 100% of the Daily Value was 2.0 mg, but as of May 27, 2016 it was revised to 1.7 mg to bring it into agreement with the adult RDA.
+For vitamin B6 labeling purposes 100% of the Daily Value was 2.0 mg, but as of May 27, 2016, it was revised to 1.7 mg to bring it into agreement with the adult RDA.
 A table of the old and new adult daily values is provided at Reference Daily Intake.